-We use a primary and replica RDBMS database replication configuration, where the replica is used for read queries.
+We use a primary and replica RDBMS configuration where the replica is used for read queries.
 Replication lag is low, typically around 1 second.
-Queries that can tolerate slightly stale data will be sent to the read replica whenever possible.
+Queries that can tolerate slightly stale data will be sent to the read replica when possible.

 While various timeouts and circuit breakers are in place for resiliency, these runaway requests were causing CPU and load problems that needed to be stopped ASAP.